MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/plan-onedrive-enterprise.md

 For info about enabling silent account configuration, see [Silently configure user accounts](use-silent-account-configuration.md).

-## Deploy and configure OneDrive through Windows AutoPilot
+## Deploy and configure OneDrive through Windows Autopilot

-Windows AutoPilot provides a simple way to deliver PCs to users.
+Windows Autopilot provides a simple way to deliver PCs to users.
 It is an alternative to the traditional system imaging you typically perform when provisioning a new computer or repurposing an existing computer for a user.
 Rather than using deployment tools such as Microsoft Endpoint Configuration Manager, you can register your hardware info in Azure, and use a deployment profile to control the out-of-box experience and register the device in Azure Active Directory (Azure AD).

 From there, Intune can deploy apps such as OneDrive to the device automatically.
 To deliver OneDrive during this process, complete the configuration steps in [Deploy OneDrive by using Intune](deploy-intune.md).

-For an overview of Windows AutoPilot, see [Overview of Windows AutoPilot](/windows/deployment/windows-autopilot/windows-10-autopilot/).
+For an overview of Windows Autopilot, see [Overview of Windows Autopilot](/windows/deployment/windows-autopilot/windows-10-autopilot/).

 ## Deploy OneDrive by using Intune